fritzm/blog.fritzm.org/content/PDP-11/diagnostics-13.md

 additions needed on average.
 It works along the lines of a familiar mental shortcut: suppose you had to multiply some number X by 999.
 Rather than multiply X by 9 three times and shift and add them all up, you would probably just take X * 1,000 and subtract off X * 1.
-The key observation is that you can do this for any contiguous string of 9s in the multiplier: subtract at the multiplicand from the partial product at the starting place value, then add the multiplicand at one past the ending place value.
+The key observation is that you can do this for any contiguous string of 9s in the multiplier: subtract the multiplicand from the partial product at the place value where the string begins, then add the multiplicand at one past place value where the string ends.
 The FP11 implements the binary equivalent of this with a small state machine (comprised of flip-flops MR1, MR0, and STRG1) which identifies strings of contiguous 1s and invokes ALU subtractions and additions on the boundaries as the multiplier is shifted through.

 * Debugging techniques: a KM11 in single-clock-transition mode may be used to step within the hardware subroutines, as they are driven off the main FP11 clock.
 It can be a lot of switch presses to step through an entire multiply (120 or so clock transitions at least for a double-precision multiply, and typically more because each necessary intermediate add/subtract adds eight clock transitions!) and this gets to be pretty tedious and error-prone.
-A logic analyzer is very useful here to capture a visualization of an entire multiplication at one go, and enable counting off the clock transitions needed to get to something you'd like to take a closer look at with a logic probe.
+A logic analyzer is very useful here to capture a visualization of an entire multiplication at one go, and enable counting off clock transitions needed to get to something you'd like to take a closer look at with a logic probe.
 Alternatively, if your FP11 is working well enough to run maintenance instructions, there are software techniques that can prematurely terminate the hardware subroutines and also give some useful visibility into the intermediate states.